 Nathaniel Berman maintains an active presence as a performer and music educator in the San Francisco Bay Area.
-He is a member of the UC Santa Cruz Music Department faculty, where he conducts the Concert Choir, the Wind Ensemble, and has appeared as guest conductor of the University Orchestra and Opera Theater.
-An active educator, Mr. Berman is also the Music Director of the Santa Cruz County Youth Symphony.
-He has been assistant conductor of the Peninsula Symphony and served as assistant conductor of the Oakland Civic Orchestra from 2011 to 2012.
-In July of 2012, Mr. Berman appeared with the Rochester Philharmonic Orchestra as one of the participants of the Eastman Summer Conducting Institute selected to perform in concert with the RPO.
+A faculty member at UC Santa Cruz since 2007, he is conductor of the UCSC Concert Choir and the UCSC Wind Ensemble and has appeared as guest conductor of the UCSC Orchestra and the University Opera Theater.
+Nathaniel has held the position of Music Director of the Santa Cruz County Youth Symphony since 2010 and has appeared as guest conductor of the Santa Cruz County Symphony in annual collaborative concerts with the Youth Symphony.